 Labor market segmentation

-Professional credentialing across borders is a third initiative that falls within this set of policies.
+Professional credentialing across borders falls within this set of policies.
 Employers have difficulty judging the qualifications and work experience of immigrants.
 Credentialing provides information to firms and increases the value of the skills immigrants acquired at home.
-Research shows that employer attitudes toward foreign credentials change if they are better able to assess the immigrant’s education, training, and experience.
+Research shows that employer attitudes toward foreign credentials change if they are better able to assess the immigrant's education, training, and experience.
+Without credentialing for training from abroad, immigrants are more likely to find employment in jobs for which they are over-qualified.
+Mismatch between skill and job quality lowers labor productivity and leads to long-term deterioration in the human capital, wages, and assimilation of immigrant workers.

 Denmark and Canada recently adopted credentialing reform.
 Denmark has standard procedures for assessing regulated and unregulated professional credentials.
 The digital Competence Card provides information on the immigrant's language, professional, and other work skills.
 Competency in each category is assessed through the Public Employment Service.
 Canada's “2009 Pan-Canadian Framework for the Assessment and Recognition of Foreign Qualifications” sets out standards that apply across provinces for “improving fairness, transparency, timeliness, and consistency” .